Helvetia Case Markings

 The case number was used to identify the model of the watch and usually consisted of a four digit number.
 These case numbers are sometimes followed by the numeral '2'.
 This signifies that the case is fitted with a larger 11.5 Ligne movement instead of a 10.5 Ligne movement and therefore needs a larger movement holder fitted.

 In the case of the 3190 pattern waterproof case, which is 34mm in size, Helvetia actually produced a second smaller 30mm version after the war.
-There was obviously demand for this well designed, waterproof case in a smaller size more normal for the time.
-This smaller case was designated the 3190P 30, the P to show it was under 34mm and the 30 to show it was the 30mm version of the larger 3190.
+There was obviously demand for this well designed, waterproof case in a smaller size more normal for the time and it seems to have replaced the larger version used for the military contracts.
+This smaller case was designated the 3190P 30, the 30 to show it was the 30mm version of the larger 3190.
 Depending on the movement fitted these watches may also have the additional number '2' to mark the fitting of an 11.5 Ligne movement.

-So if you have the markings from the back of a Helvetia watch it is possible to get a good idea of the date of manufacture, the size of the watch and the type of movement fitted.
+So if you have the markings from the back of a Helvetia watch it is possible to get a good idea of the date of manufacture and the size and type of movement fitted.

 I am still looking into Helvetia case markings and will update this page as I discover more.